elizabeth-poggie/elizabeth-poggie/_content/notes/lab-1-intro-to-programming.md

 and the method will return `true` :)

+NOTE: for this method, you can make the AI as smart or stupid as you would like it to be

 ## Method 5 - Prompt AI for input

-A method called getAIMove that takes the board as input and returns no value.
-This method should first check whether an “obvious move” is possible for the AI and carry it out by calling the checkForObviousMove method.
+A method called `getAIMove` that takes the board as input and returns no value.
+This method should first check whether an “obvious move” is possible for the AI and carry it out by calling the `checkForObviousMove` method.
 If no “obvious move” was possible, then the AI chooses a move at random:

 ```cs
 // Create a Random object - don't worry about what this means for now